 IPVanish Windows app – The IPVanish Windows app did very well in testing.
 It is user-friendly, stable, and never froze up or crashed.

 IPVanish Mac OS – The IPVanish Mac OS app also did well in testing.
 This is an updated and improved version over IPVanish Mac OS apps I’ve tested in the past, which were a bit buggy.
 I did not notice any bugs or connections issues with the new Mac OS app.

 IPVanish Android – The IPVanish Android app performed well in testing without any issues to report.
-It has a good design and works well.
+It has a good design and was stable in testing.

 Privacy and security test results

-Here is a test using the Windows app with a London, UK server.
+Windows app: Here is a test using the Windows app with a London, UK server.
 Everything passed with no issues whatsoever.

-Mac OS app: Here are the test results with the Mac OS app with an IPVanish server in Amsterdam: no leaks.
+Mac OS app: Here are the test results with the Mac OS app using an IPVanish server in Amsterdam: no leaks, everything was working correctly.

 Everything checked out with the leak tests: no issues to report.